 How much of the plan focusses on actual response rather than preparation?

 Most plans focus on preparation.
 There's nothing wrong with that.
 But it's also important to think about and focus equally on creating response actions in a plan.

 Have all the techies and management read it and ratified it?

 Ensure that all stakeholders - techies, their managers and non-technical stakeholders have all read and understood the plan.

 Did you create your plan on your own?

 Most plans are written by one or two people who have the job of creating a mammoth document - often to satisfy a “tick-box” - Have you done the same or did you involve a large cross-section of stakeholders before you created this document?

 Is your plan based on certified Cyber Incident Planning & Response training?

 Our GCHQ-Certified Cyber Incident Planning & Response workshop lays the foundation of a solid incident response posture in an organisation.
-During internal workshops we ask that clients invite all stakeholders around the table to ensure maximum participation so that the resulting output if real, practical and effective.
+During internal workshops, we ask that clients invite all stakeholders around the table to ensure maximum participation so that the resulting output is real, practical and effective.

 Breaches are probably the only constant today and there are enough people on LinkedIn and elsewhere, the Cyber gurus, who are combing through every thing that Capital One didn't do.